 Currently, we are planning on hosting the next Person2Person in Montgomery from March 12-14, 2021.
 Applications will be available online in January of 2021.
-We are paying close attention to the latest coronavirus safety recommendations, and will announce any changes to the event on this webpage.
+We are paying close attention to the latest coronavirus safety recommendations and will announce any changes to the event here.

 Person2Person 2020 welcomed 26 participants and staff from all over the Diocese.
 High school students, college students, and adults spent Martin Luther King, Jr. weekend learning about the history of race in Alabama and discerning how Christians are called to improve race relations now.